+Sino Information Services Company Limited was completed on 30 May 2010.
 Sino Information Services Company Limited was dissolved on 14 February 2017.

 (A) Basis of regulatory consolidation (continued)

 The principal activities of the above subsidiaries are set out in "Appendix - Subsidiaries of the Company".